MiikkaSolmela/season-of-docs/README.md

 # Update and restructure Robot Framework User Guide

+## Page info

+We are looking for a technical writer.
+This project is part of the Google Season of Docs initiative (https://developers.google.com/season-of-docs).

+If you are interested in becoming the technical writer or have any questions regarding the project, please do not hesitate to contact us:

+Miikka Solmela
+Executive Director, Robot Framework Foundation executive.director@robotframework.org

 ## About your organization

 Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).
 Robot Framework is open and extensible – it can be integrated with virtually any other tool to create powerful and flexible automation solutions.